KlenM/Manuscript-PhD-thesis/2_background/2_1_rand_func.md

 Let's consider a function $\xi$ of two parameters:
 $$\xi: T \times \Omega \to \xi(t, \omega)$$ where $t \in T$ is the domain parameter (time, space, etc.) and $\omega \in \Omega$ is an outcome, which can be usefully interpreted as a specific realization of a universe from the set of all possible parallel worlds.
-The function $\xi$ is what we call a random function.
+~~The function $\xi$ is what we call a random function~~.
 This form allows us to adopt two complementary perspectives.
 If we fix the outcome $\omega$ -- i.e., select one specific universe, then we obtain a deterministic function $\xi^{(\omega)}(t)$.
 This is referred to as a sample path or realization of the random function.
 Examples of two sample paths as functions of $t$ are shown in @fig:sample_paths.